Student ID cards

 - You have changed qualification (and have not had a card issued for that qualification).

 - You have had an official name change processed and need a card with your new name.

 If you would like a new photo on your ID, email your photo through to email@example.com with ‘Replacement ID’ in the subject as well as including your name and student ID number in the body of the email.
-Alternatively, you can also come in to the Enrolment Office (room SU211, Level 2, Student Union building, Kelburn campus) to have a new photo taken.
+We will email you when your card is ready to collect from the Enrolment Office (HU103, Level 1, Hunter Building, Kelburn Parade, Gate 2, Kelburn campus).

 If you have an active suspension you will lose access.